heroiclabs/nakama-cpp/README.md

       }]
 ```

-vcpkg does not currently support specifying default features by platform, so you must specify your desired features based on the platform.
+vcpkg does not currently allow us to provide default features per platform, so you must specify your desired transports/features in your own vcpkg.json.

-For an example, look at how our [cocos-2d-x client](https://github.com/heroiclabs/nakama-cocos2d-x.git) does it.
-Also see our [our built-in transports](#transports) for each platform as we represent them using vcpkg features.
+For an example, look at how our [cocos-2d-x client](https://github.com/heroiclabs/nakama-cocos2d-x.git) does this.
+Also see our [our built-in transports](#transports) for each platform that we represent with vcpkg features.
 If you do not specify a transport for the platform, the client will expect you to pass in your own at runtime.

-# Contributing

-If you need to make a change to the portfile, vcpkg has a very particular process for exposing that change to port consumers:

-(1) Make the desired change to the portfile.
-Commit.
-(2) Get the git-tree hash of the portfile directory: `git rev-parse HEAD:./cmake/vcpkg-ports/nakama-sdk`.
-(3) Update the `git-tree` key to contain the value of this hash in `versions\n-\nakama-sdk.json`.
-Commit.
-(4) Consumers will need to update to the new commit as the `baseline` value in their `vcpkg-configuration.json`.

-We are investigating ways to simplify this process, although portfile changes are very rare.